soymadip/My-Configs/README.md

 # ⚙️ My-Configs 🔧

 - This is my `setup` repo aka my Backup For most of the customisations i make at my PC/Other devices.
-  > Main config files are private because they may contain sensitive information..
+  > Main config files of **some** apps are private as they may contain sensitive information..
-  > But information about them can be found here
+  > But overall info about them can be found here

 ## Setup Overview